mastixstudio/notebooks/README.md

-# MASTIX Studio Jupyter Notebooks
+# MASTIX ALM Studio Jupyter Notebooks

-A collection of Jupyter notebooks showcasing fundamental funtionality and use cases for MASTIX Studio.
+A collection of Jupyter notebooks showcasing fundamental funtionality and use cases for MASTIX ALM Studio.

 >Note: This section is currently under construction.
-We're actively working to expand our Jupyter notebook repository, and more notebooks showcasing MASTIX Studio's capabilities will be available shortly.
+We're actively working to expand our Jupyter notebook repository, and more notebooks showcasing MASTIX ALM Studio's capabilities will be available shortly.

 ## Table of Contents